Linus4/eldritchinstinct/eldritch-instinct-srd.md

 These are just some suggestions, and the Warden should determine the effects and the amount of time that must be spent.
 A good rule of thumb for the length of a downtime action is two weeks, but the Warden should adjust the time to their needs.

-## Pulp

-If your group decides to run a more action-oriented adventure, consider these changes:

-- You can spend all Luck (min 30) to avoid certain death.
-- Regain 1d6 Hit Protection for 20 Luck if you are not wounded.
-- You have 25-100 % more Hit Protection.
-- Avoid unconsciousness by spending 2 Luck per minute.
-- When regenerating Luck, you regain 2d10+10 on a fail and 1d10+5 on a success.
-- You may spend Luck to re-roll Fortitude saves.
-- You regenerate 2 MP per hour.
-- Magazines do to occupy inventory slots.

 [back to index](#index)
 <p></p>

-### Creating Monsters
+### Creating Monsters and NPCs

 Use the following template to model any more sophisticated Monster or NPC:

 **Name**
-X HP, X Armor, X WIL, Weapon (dX, special items, qualities)
+X HP, X Armor, X STR, X DEX, X WIL, Weapon (dX, special items, qualities)
 - Engaging descriptor of appearance or demeanor
 - Quirk, tactic, or peculiarity making this NPC unique
 - Special effect or consequence when wounding a PC